 At top of my list was our open source typeface, Metropolis.
 While providing us with exceptional value given its similarity to the typeface VMware uses in brand and marketing, it suffers from shortcomings due to its provenance from an independent type designer, rather than a foundry.
 These included uneven kerning pairs, migrating centerline, optical massing and join problems, as well as many missing glyphs.
 Designers were unhappy using this typeface and I empathized with their frustrations.
 I made it a priority to elevate the face to higher standards.
 The typeface known as Clarity City was born.
-Clarity City will still be open source once we remedy the irregularities.

-With Metropolis in place for the foreseeable future, I addressed the hierarchy concerns in the existing type scale.
+For our type system, I addressed the hierarchy concerns in the existing type scale.
 The sensibility for Clarity type classes was very light in weight and density.
 This resulted in applications with flat hierarchy.
 I reviewed usage with product teams and in our components.
 The most extreme examples of confounded hierarchy exhibited as many as 15 separate sizes and weights in a single screen.
 I created a system with a limited number of choices along with usage guidelines.

 After several rounds of options, working sessions, and review it became clear that we had 2 concerns.
 These were open layouts such as landing pages etc. and tightly packed information pages that require information density.
 I added weight and size to the display classes, and distilled the complexity in the middle and small sizes.
 I shifted to color from neutral to cool grey and created a template system to assist in achieving hierarchy.
 The increased dynamic quality of the resulting screens was well received, more usable, and more attractive.